-Subsequent to the completion of the Tweefontein Optimisation Project, Tweefontein consists of two mining areas (Tweefontein Open Cast and Tweefontein Underground) and a coal handling and preparation plant.
-Tweefontein produces and exports approximately 9 million tonnes per annum.
+Subsequent to the completion of the Tweefontein Optimisation Project, Tweefontein consists of two mining areas (Tweefontein Open cast and Tweefontein Underground) and a coal handling and preparation plant.
+Tweefontein produces approximately 10.5 million tonnes per annum, of which approximately 9 million tonnes are exported.
+Nooitgedacht Underground, a project with the potential to replace the existing Tweefontein Underground operations, is currently subject to a feasibility study.